 What Is The Best Vinegar For A Vinaigrette?

 Olive oil is only half the recipe – or rather, three quarters.
 The rest is something acidic, which may be vinegar or citrus juice.
 You can try balsamic vinegar, red wine vinegar, white wine vinegar, apple cider vinegar, or rice vinegar.
 Regular distilled vinegar is very harsh, so that’s probably not the best choice.

 How Do You Season A Vinaigrette?

 Finally, you’ll want to season your dressing.
 You might just want some salt and pepper, or you could kick it up a notch with some other additions.
-You can add some spicy dijon mustard, shallots, garlic (a little goes a long way!), or agave for some sweetness.
+You can add some spicy dijon mustard, shallots, scallions or garlic (a little goes a long way!).
 That’s the best part about making your own dressing – you can cater it to your own tastes.
 Here are a few recipe ideas.

 Vinaigrette Recipes With Olive Oil

-- French Dressing: Start with a good EVOO with a mild flavor (like this PJ Kabos Greek Extra Virgin Olive Oil) and whisk in one part vinegar, such as white wine vinegar, red wine vinegar, or sherry vinegar.
+- French Dressing: Start with a good EVOO with a mild flavor and whisk in one part vinegar, such as white wine vinegar, red wine vinegar, or sherry vinegar.
 Add a spoonful of dijon mustard and some finely minced shallots.
 Finish with salt and pepper to taste.

 - Lemon Vinaigrette: A vinaigrette doesn’t need to have vinegar – citrus is another option.
-Add six tablespoons of good EVOO or virgin olive oil with low acidity to a mason jar with the juice of one whole lemon.
+Add six tablespoons of good EVOO to a mason jar with the juice of one whole lemon.
 Add a pinch of salt and some fresh black pepper.